AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

   - Add explicit contract like :ada:`Pre => True` to disable inlining of a subprogram
   - Use switch :command:`--no-inlining` to disable this feature globally
+  - Use switch :command:`--info` to get more information about inlined subprograms

 -------------------------
 Overflow Checking (1/2)